The Story of Turkey's Magical Euro 2008

 “It was more a ‘yeah we should’ve concentrated a bit more at the start,’” said Kazim-Richards, “and takes us to get slapped in the face a little bit to wake up.”

-And yet drama was still yet to peak, as two minutes later, Nihat was threaded through on goal, and with the confidence of a veteran used to the big stage, rattled the ball over Cech and in off the crossbar.
+And the drama was still yet to peak, as two minutes later, Nihat was threaded through on goal, and with the confidence of a veteran accustomed to the big stage, rattled the ball over Cech and in off the crossbar.
 Queue more wild scenes.
-Goalkeeper Volkan even managed to get sent off in added time, but this didn't affect the scoreline, and Turkey had crafted an opportunity for themselves to make their first deep run at a Euro’s tournament.
+Untitled design (1).jpg

 “It's easier to come out of the groups now, compared to when we were qualifying,” said Kazim-Richards, referring to the 4 group layout that was in place in 2008 instead of the 6 groups that now exist.
 With just the top two teams in each group going through, the tournament skipped the round of 16 matches and went straight into the quarter finals with 8 teams remaining.

-Turkey’s quarter final draw found them pitted against a sparkling Croatia team that had topped Group B, beating Poland, Austria, and contenders Germany in the process.
+Turkey’s quarter final draw found them pitted against a sparkling Croatia team that had topped Group B, beating Poland, co-hosts Austria, and trophy contenders Germany in the process.
 For whichever nation came out victorious, they would play in their first ever Euro semi final match.
 Stakes couldn’t possibly get higher.

 Kazim-Richards, who started the game, found out pretty quickly that the Croats were a force to be reckoned with: “That was a tough game.
 No matter what we did, they matched us or bettered us.
 During the 90 minutes they were the better team.
 They have a tough mentality and are not afraid to lose.”